What is MacroBase?

 How can I run MacroBase queries?

-The simplest way to use MacroBase is through its UI.
-Users highlight key performance metrics (e.g., power drain, latency) and metadata attributes (e.g., hostname, device ID), and MacroBase reports explanations of abnormal behavior.
-For example, MacroBase may report that queries running on host 5 are 10 times more likely to experience high latency than the rest of the cluster or that devices of type X103 are 30 times more likely to experience high power drain.
-Check out the Tutorial.
+The simplest way to use MacroBase is through our SQL interface.
+Using our extended version of SQL, users can segment their datasets by key performance metrics (e.g., power drain, latency) and query for explanations of anomalous or abnormal behavior across important metadata attributes (e.g., hostname, device ID).
+For example, MacroBase may report that queries running on host #5 are 10x more likely to experience high latency than the rest of the cluster, or that devices of type "X103" are 30x more likely to experience high power drain.